 “Apple fans are notoriously loyal, but the big question is whether there is enough that’s new and exciting in this update to entice them to upgrade once again.
 Fans will expect Apple to take the next evolutionary leap forward, but what that looks like is yet to be determined.”

-Pre-orders for the new iPhone 13 range are now live, check out our handy [iPhone 13 buyers guide]9iPhone 13 Pro Max deals) for all the details.
+The new iPhone 13 range is now out, check out our handy [iPhone 13 buyers guide]9iPhone 13 Pro Max deals) for all the details.